SocietyProtocol/Content-Library/Published/Articles/The Sovereign Individual (Agency).md

 ### Conclusion

-What makes us who we are?
-Our entire identity range is controlled by the State structures around us.
-What gives our identity more powers is better, more powerful, more coordinated State structures, which can afford for more individualism, agency, social cohesion, and coordination. _We can’t become better individual people without this._
+**What makes us who we are?** The fundamental architecture of our identities—every role we can inhabit, every dream we're permitted to pursue, every boundary of self-expression—is ultimately determined by the State structures surrounding us.

+More advanced State structures can afford greater specialization (allowing unique talents to flourish), expanded individualism (diverse expressions of self), enhanced agency (more potential for action), superior coordination (enabling complex collective achievements), and stronger social cohesion (maintaining unity amid diversity).

+**This creates a paradox at the heart of human development**: We cannot transcend our individual limitations without collectively transcending our societal limitations. **The deeper truth:** Individual self-actualization is not only a personal project—it's a civilizational one.
+We can't become better people without building better societies. _We are merely a reflection of the universe around us._

 At each stage of societal evolution, identities have changed along with the State structures.
 The overall pattern is:

-- **<u>Roles</u>** become more specialized and better specialized,
+- **Roles** have become more specialized and better selected
-- **<u>Individualism</u>** always trends up and expands
+- **Individualism** always trends up and expands
-- P**<u>rivacy</u>** always goes down but also changes in nature,
+- **Privacy** always decreases, but also changes in nature
-- **<u>Societal</u> <u>coordination</u>** always increases.
+- **Societal coordination** always increases

-- During the ZEAA: Peoples identities were fluid and probably entirely based on what dualistic beliefs of the tribe were around them (what the tribe needed in adapting times).
+**During the ZEAA**: Identities were fluid and entirely based on whatever dualistic beliefs of the tribe around them had at the current moment. _Whatever the tribe needed in an unpredictable, uncharted, and unstable world at the present moment._

-- During the SEAA: Identities were based directly on individuals proximity to the stored state.
-The further from the records, the more commoditized and duller the individual.
-The closer to the records, the more individualistic and intelligent.
+**During the SEAA**: Identities were based directly on individuals proximity to the vertical integrations of recorded state.
+The further from the records—the more commoditized and duller the individual; the closer to the records—the more individualistic and intelligent.

-- During the DEAA: Identities are based on duplicated contracts (including democracy) and configuration of middle-men who facilitate them.
+**During the DEAA**: Identities are based on duplicated contracts and democratic principles.
+The ideals of _equality underpin both, facilitating horizontal interactions,_ and empowering the middle-men who facilitate them.

-What will the new types of societies which come from Society Protocol in the TEAA bring as far as identity is concerned?
-At Society Protocol, we believe:
+_What will the new types of societies which come from Synchronized States during the TEAA bring as far as identity is concerned?_ At Society Protocol, we believe:

-- it will be more about “how can I contribute to society?” because that’s incentivized, both at an individual and organizational level.
-(Individuals will become better people).
+- It will be more about “how can I contribute to society?” because that’s incentivized, both at an individual and organizational level.
+(Individuals will become better people.)
-- It will be less about racial ethnic tribes.
-- More synchronized information available for everyone will make everyone more aware and intelligent, always connected and able to make better decisions.
+- The worldwide Synchronized Social Contract (SSC) will make everyone more connected, aware, and intelligent—able to make better decisions as a society at scale.
+- _The state of the present moment and history will become more illuminated._
+- There will be more trust and it will be less about physical features.

-We are also sure many changes we do not foresee–are coming and will alter identity in drastic and profound ways.
+_We are also certain many changes we do not foresee are coming, and will alter identity in drastic and profound ways._

-The Age of Synchronicity awaits us, and it will be as big of a shift for humanity as learning to inscribe permanent records in the SEAA and the duplicated contracts fostering democratic principles of the DEAA.
+The Age of Synchronicity awaits us, and it will be as big of a shift for humanity as learning to inscribe permanent records in the SEAA, and the duplicated contracts fostering democratic principles of equality in the DEAA.
 The only thing which remains uncertain is who’s going to build it: will it be you or someone else?

 If you are interested in contributing to the creation of Society Protocol and would like to be a part of the journey, you can: [join our community](https://societyprotocol.io/), [invest in the movement](https://societyprotocol.io/), and [contribute to the architecture](https://societyprotocol.io/).

+If you would like more content about society, identity, longevity, and purpose: take a look at [Virtuous Cycle](https://virtuouscycle.co).

+If you are looking for a community to join or invest in, where everyone is aligned around the same goals of: refining identity, enhancing longevity, and optimizing purpose: take a look at [School of Change](https://schoolofchange.co).

 1. The State itself is being limited in its identity by the need to keep tribal cohesion and survive against other rival States.
 2. At every stage/epoch of societal evolution, our range of identity is limited by societal cohesion.
 We can only have as much individualism, agency, or privacy as the State structure can sustain while maintaining societal cohesion.
 3. Identity slots are roles that society needs.
 They are fluid, limited, and differ in various societies.
 For example, a society generally needs one president, thousands of movie stars, and hundreds of thousands of baristas. _These roles are fluidly changing, and often not clearly defined, but they do exist, are limited, and have scarcity.
 This forms a pyramid.
 It also creates “identity markets” with people vying for various identity slots in the hierarchy.
 The slots are limited top-to-bottom, a society can only support so many beggars: there’s only a certain amount of identity slots available for beggars._
 4. A few individuals are programmed by themselves, but this requires self-sufficiency and breaking the indoctrination cycle.
 If you exit this pattern (and can survive alone, that is the hard part).
 You can detach the shared reality influence side completely (by having no shared reality ties), giving you full control of your identity.
 This is a part of ancient yogic traditions.
 It’s a path that is extremely rarely applicable to anything valuable and necessary.
 If you feel inexorably about needing more information about this path, you can contact me at: [Virtuous Cycle](https://virtuouscycle.co).
 5. Even the patterns or rituals holding your identity in place themselves could easily be changed or adjusted, as they weren’t recorded.
+6. No matter what these organizations claim to do with our data now, there is little to stop them from changing their policies in the future or simply getting hacked by malicious actors’ attacks on their stashes of data, which they have proven unable to stop consistently for the past 20 years.

+Imagine if someone broke into Google’s, Microsoft’s, or Facebook’s servers (which hasn't really happened yet, but is always a possibility) and exfiltrated literally everyones’ private conversations, emails, profiles, and location data from the past two decades at the same time—dumping it all into the internet.
+Would the world explode if every individual in the world could read absolutely ALL of everyone other individuals private information from the past two decades?
+7. This happened entirely because the intermediaries of the societal state have once again captured total control of it.
+Exactly like the church of medieval Europe had control of the societal state until the advent of the printing press.
-6. This one is particularly funny when you find out individualism is an R&D function of the State.
+8. This one is particularly funny when you find out individualism is an R&D function of the State.
-7. Nation States limit the identity of individuals to non-privacy using both cultural cues (“if you have nothing to hide, then you have nothing to fear” is a logical fallacy) and policies of economic and legal support for technology giants to pilfer all the citizens data (using tax incentives, the unequal application of laws, and effectively never imposing stiff penalties the data breaches which occur under such circumstances).
+9. Nation States limit the identity of individuals to non-privacy using both cultural cues (“if you have nothing to hide, then you have nothing to fear” is a logical fallacy) and policies of economic and legal support for technology giants to pilfer all the citizens data (using tax incentives, the unequal application of laws, and effectively never imposing stiff penalties the data breaches which occur under such circumstances).
+10. It takes additional steps to add privacy while remaining social cohesive and coordinated.
+The same process openly is easier, more direct, and cheaper.
+Meaning, privacy comes at a price of social cohesion & coordination as opposed to doing nothing.
+Privacy should only be used when required.
+11. Don’t step outside the box into the 💀 zone.
+12. The true foundation of democracy was not even the understanding that we are all _equal_, but rather the understanding that people should get some form of a voice in collective governance.
+Either way, without a way to facilitate “who should get how much voice” (which we don’t have a method to do in Democracy), equality is the only available ideology to facilitate the process of democracy.
+13. Our identity is stored in is duplicated “equal” contracts, but this doesn’t mean the parties holding them are equal in power or resources.
-8. Not for very long at least.
+14. Not for very long at least.
 We can fool time for a little bit…and its the same in Society Protocol.
 Anyone can create false actions in the short-run, but they’re unsustainable in the long run.
-9. Trust, not truth.
+15. Trust, not truth.
 Consensus doesn’t create truth, it creates trust.
-10. As well as the outside world.
+16. As well as the outside world (existing outside of your Synchronized State).
-11. This will improve intelligence in the human population, as they can drop their masks of equality and focus on co-operating in valuable synergistic ways using their differences.
+17. Democracy of the DEAA cannot facilitate meritocracy because it can’t figure out how to distribute such power structures in decision-making.
+The society-wide SSC of Society Protocol can accomplish this while simultaneously maintaining Equal Rights for everyone.
-12. Over time, as people experiment and Synchronized States evolve, the borders of what’s private, semi-private, and public will shift and evolve.
+18. Over time, as people experiment and Synchronized States evolve, the borders of what’s private, semi-private, and public will shift and evolve.
-13. In the future, as cryptography grows more refined: parts of the Timeline itself may become encrypted while retaining informational integrity.
+19. In the future, as cryptography grows more refined: parts of the Timeline itself may become encrypted while retaining informational integrity.
 (This is too far out to concern ourselves with at this point.)
+20. semi-private state is not vital to facilitating the Timeline.
+If parts of it are lost, the wider SP instance Timeline will move on without issues.
+21. This quirk actually depends on how your SP instance has Governance configured.
+The protocol can facilitate equal access but doesn’t necessarily have to (other Governance methods and mixes are possible).